Guaicaipuro

-Cacique Guaicaipuro was a legendary native (indigenous) Venezuelan chief of both the Teques and Caracas tribes.
+Cacique Guaicaipuro was an Indigenous chief of both the Teques and Caracas tribes in what is today Venezuela.
 Though known today as Guaicaipuro, in documents of the time his name was written Guacaipuro.

 Life

 Guaicaipuro formed a powerful coalition of different tribes which he led during part of the 16th century against the Spanish conquest of Venezuelan territory in the central region of the country, especially in the Caracas valley.
 He commanded, among others, Caciques (Spanish: Indian chief) Naiguatá, Guaicamacuto, Chacao, Aramaipuro, Paramaconi and his own son Baruta.
 Guaicaipuro is one of the most famous and celebrated Venezuelan caciques.
 The area occupied by the Teques was populated by several native groups each with its own cacique.
 Guaicaipuro's tribe, which was located in what is now San Antonio de los Altos, was the largest one.
 His son Baruta was himself a cacique.
 The names of two of his sisters are also known: Tiora and Caycape.

 The Spaniards discovered gold in the area of the land of the Teques, and as they started to exploit the mines, Guaicaipuro attacked, forcing the Spanish to leave.
 Following the attack, the governor of the province of Venezuela sent Juan Rodríguez Suárez to pacify the area, which apparently he did after defeating Guaicaipuro in several engagements.
 Believing he had achieved his task, the Spanish commander and his soldiers left the area leaving behind miners and three of his sons.
 Once the Spanish soldiers had left, Guiacaipuro assaulted the mines killing all the workers as well as the sons of Rodríguez Suárez.
 Immediately thereafter, Rodríguez Suárez who was on his way to the city of Valencia, with a small contingent of only six soldiers, with the purpose of meeting Lope de Aguirre, another Spanish conquistador, was ambushed by Guaicaipuro and killed.

 After these successes Guaicaipuro became the main and central figure in the uprising of all the native tribes in the vicinity of the Caracas valley, and managed to unite all the tribes under his command.
 In 1562 they defeated an expeditionary force led by Luis Narváez.
 Due to the fierce attacks, the Spanish retreated away from the area for several years.

 In 1567 the city of Santiago de Leon de Caracas was founded in the Caracas valley.
 The Spanish worried about the nearby presence of Guaicaipuro and his men, and given his previous attacks, they decided not to wait for him to attack, and as a pre-emptive move Diego de Losada, (founder of Caracas) ordered the mayor of the city, Francisco de Infante to undertake Guacaipuro's capture.
 In 1568 Infante and his men were led by native guides to the hut where Guaicaipuro lived and they set it on fire to force the native cacique out.
 Guaicaipuro was then killed by the Spanish soldiers.

 Image of Guaicaipuro in San Cristóbal de las Casas, Chiapas, Mexico.